 - 27. This project is a safety project that is responding to an identified safety problem.
 Hence, there is little scope for changes to the proposal and therefore the consultation with stakeholders has been on an "informative" basis only. - 28.
 The only aspect of the streetscape that will be changed by proposal, apart from the installation of the warning light system and replacement of the existing cobbles with stamped asphalt, is a slight rearrangement of the parking restrictions on the north side of Tuam Street, east of the Civic Offices. - 29.
 An additional mobility park will be installed at the expense of losing one P60 park.
 This has been installed based on a request from patrons using the mobility park, in particular taxi drivers who drop off and pick up people from the Skill Wise organisation, who often find the mobility park is unavailable.
 One on one consultation has been undertaken with the organisations adjacent to and users directly affected by the parking change and they all support the proposal. - 30.
 At the time of writing this report, the informative consultation was being undertaken, as summarised below: - (a) Site visits are being undertaken with those parties who may be directly affected by the proposed works. - (b) A notice has also been placed on the City Council Intranet, to alert Council staff to this proposal, and on the internet, to advise the wider community. - (c) The publicity pamphlet will also delivered to all businesses and stakeholders in the surrounding area.
 The leaflet will not formally ask for feedback but provided contact details if comments are wanted to be made. - 31.
-A verbal update on the results of this informative consultation will be made to the Board on presentation of this report. - 32.
-A media release will also be undertaken in relevant local newspapers to inform the local and wider community of the project once the pedestrian crossing warning light trial commences.
+A media release will be undertaken in relevant local newspapers to inform the local and wider community of the project once the pedestrian crossing warning light trial commences.